szkrd/little-angular-book/book/02-components/02-input-output/README.md

 }
 ```

-:exclamation: One can use getters and setters to emulate computed observable behaviour (eg. modify internal variable B when input A changes), but performance-wise it's NOT recommended.
+:exclamation_mark: One can use getters and setters to emulate computed observable behaviour (eg. modify internal variable B when input A changes), but performance-wise it's NOT recommended.

 :bomb: Circumventing an I/O interface: